Recover 4x more chargebacks and prevent up to 90% of incoming ones, powered by AI and a global network of 20,000 merchants.

 Note: Issues with the product or service quality are not valid reasons for an ACH dispute.

-“Adhering to the Nacha Operating Rules is essential for all participants in the ACH Network to ensure the safety, security, and reliability of transactions.”— Jane Larimer, President and CEO of Nacha Source: Nacha CEO on the Importance of ACH Network Compliance
+“Adhering to the Nacha Operating Rules is essential for all participants in the ACH Network to ensure the safety, security, and reliability of transactions.”
+Jane Larimer, President and CEO of Nacha.
+Source: Nacha CEO on the Importance of ACH Network Compliance

-For merchants to remain complaint, they should:
+For merchants to remain compliant, they should:

 For B2B SaaS merchants, understanding the intricacies of ACH disputes, returns, and chargebacks is crucial to minimizing operational disruptions and revenue loss.
 By proactively managing disputes and adhering to NACHA regulations, businesses can protect their cash flow and reputation.